Hand movement in week 16 of pregnancy

 Strange food cravings

-Be it iceberg lettuce and cold boiled potatoes, or ice cream with gherkins, unusual food cravings aren’t uncommon in pregnancy.
-Some believe they are due to hormonal changes, or a need for specific nutrients.
+Be it iceberg lettuce and cold boiled potatoes, or ice cream with gherkins, unusual food cravings aren’t uncommon in week 16 of pregnancy.
+Some believe they are due to hormonal changes, or a need for specific nutrients3.
 However, despite much research and the experience of millions of pregnant women, there’s no scientific evidence to support these theories.

 As long as what you crave isn’t harmful, you can go ahead and eat it – in moderation.
 Just try to maintain your healthy, balanced diet too.